Sacoglossa

-Sacoglossa, commonly known as the sacoglossans or the "solar-powered sea slugs", are a superorder of small sea slugs and sea snails, marine gastropod mollusks that belong to the clade Heterobranchia.
+Sacoglossa are a superorder of small sea slugs and sea snails, marine gastropod mollusks that belong to the clade Heterobranchia known as sacoglossans.
+There are 284 valid species recognized within this superorder.
 Sacoglossans live by ingesting the cellular contents of algae, hence they are sometimes called "sap-sucking sea slugs".
 Some sacoglossans simply digest the fluid which they suck from the algae, but in some other species, the slugs sequester and use within their own tissues living chloroplasts from the algae they eat, a very unusual phenomenon known as kleptoplasty, for the "stolen" plastids.
-This earns them the title of the "solar-powered sea slugs", and makes them unique among metazoan organisms, for otherwise kleptoplasty is known only among single-celled protists.
+This earns them the title of the "solar-powered sea slugs", and makes them unique among metazoan organisms, for otherwise kleptoplasty is known only among other euthyneurans and single-celled protists.

 The Sacoglossa are divided into two clades - the shelled families (Oxynoacea) and the shell-less families (Plakobranchacea).

-The four families of shelled species are: Cylindrobullidae, Volvatellidae, Oxynoidae, and Juliidae, the bivalved gastropods.
+The four families of shelled species are Cylindrobullidae, Volvatellidae, Oxynoidae, and Juliidae, the bivalved gastropods.
 The shell-less Plakobranchacea are grouped in six families, divided between two clades ("superfamilies"), the Plakobranchoidea and the Limapontioidea.
 All sacoglossans are distinguished from related groups by the presence of a single row of teeth on the radula.
 The teeth are adapted for the suctorial feeding habits of the group.

-Kathe R. Jensen (2007) recognized 284 valid species within the Sacoglossa.

 Appearance

 Many of these gastropods (e.g. Elysia spp.) resemble winged slugs with a pair of cephalic tentacles.
 In photosynthetic members of the group, the wings, or parapodia, can be unfurled to maximise the area of the organism that is struck by sunlight.
 In others (e.g. Placida spp.), cylindrical cerata extend from the dorsal surface.
-The majority of sacoglossans are 1-3 cm in length; they are typically uniform in color because the chloroplasts they ingest end up installed in their own cells.
+The majority of sacoglossans are 1–3 cm in length; they are typically uniform in color because the chloroplasts they ingest end up installed in their own cells.